Explore more blogs

 • Small gift 🎁 Offer a unique gift donated by a local business.

-• Photos 🖼 Send home a Polaroid candid shot from the evening.
+• Photos 🖼 Send guests home with a Polaroid candid shot from the evening.

-• Plant 🪴 Send home a potted plant or succulent (potting plants could also be an activity for the evening).
+• Plant 🪴 Give a potted plant or succulent.
+(Potting plants could also be an event activity!)

 Fine-tune your donor follow-up with Givebutter

-To increase donor retention, you should thank supporters as soon as possible.
-Choose a fundraising platform that includes automated thank-you messages as one of its features to help with this.
+To boost donor retention, you should thank supporters as soon as possible.
+Choose a fundraising platform that includes automated thank you messages to make this seamless.

-With Givebutter, each donor gets an automated thank you immediately following each contribution.
-In addition, Givebutter is packed with top-rated features to increase donor recognition and engagement.
+With Givebutter, every donor receives an automated thank you immediately following each contribution.
+Plus, Givebutter is packed with top-rated features designed to enhance donor recognition and engagement.

 Ready to see how Givebutter can make a difference in your organization?
 Get started with a free account today.